 - Why a restriction device is required - What the restriction device is - How long the restriction device should be used while the infant is sleeping - When the specific restriction device expires - When the need for a restriction device expires - Clothing Hazards: Sometimes children fall asleep wearing hazardous materials for sleep such as bibs or hoodies.
-Should children be wearing these items when they are falling asleep or after they are already asleep, they will be removed.
-Children will also not be swaddled to sleep. - Sleep clothing such as sleepers or sleep sacks may be used as alternatives to blankets and swaddling. - Monitoring: Sleeping babies shall be monitored by sight and touch every 5-10 minutes while they are napping.
+Should children be wearing these items when they are falling asleep or after they are already asleep, they will be removed. - Children may be swaddled to sleep with parent/guardian consent.
+Once the child shows signs of attempting to roll, the use of a swaddle will be discontinued. - Sleep clothing such as sleepers or sleep sacks may be used as alternatives to blankets. - Monitoring: Sleeping babies shall be monitored by sight and touch every 5-10 minutes while they are napping.
 Baby's core temperature will be checked for comfort. - Only one baby shall be placed in each crib - Crib Sanitation and Safety: Each child has their own assigned crib.
 All cribs are labeled with the child's name, ability, and a note if they require an alternate sleep position.
 Crib sheets are washed every night.
 Cribs are sanitized every night, and the whole crib is wiped down with soap and water once a week.
 Crib manufacturing certificates are kept on file. - Information regarding safe sleep policies and procedures will be shared with parents and staff verbally during parent orientation, staff orientation, and via the parent handbook.